 How Not To Write A Novel comes out of many years of experience.
 We have worked with many authors, both beginners and best-sellers.
 Once you’ve learned the basics of what not to do, if you’d like to go further and get some one-on-one guidance from Howard and/or Sandra, please feel free to contact us to discuss our availability.
-Whether it’s a novel that needs an edit before you send it out, a shorter piece of writing, or an MFA submission that you’d like someone to look over, we can probably be of assistance.
+Whether it’s a novel that needs an edit before you send it out, a nonfiction book, a shorter piece of writing, or even an MFA submission that you’d like someone to look over, we can probably be of assistance.

 We offer three types of editorial service.